 How Much Does It Cost to Build a Social Media App?

-Now when you understand how to create a social media app, let’s speak about costs.
+Now when you understand how to create a social media app and how to find an app developer, let’s speak about costs.
 Financial side matters, doesn’t it?

 We will calculate three options for your convenience:

 - The first one is the price for the first app version with a basic feature set.

 - The second price is for a product with additional features and app development services.

 - The third amount is for a large project with complex features.

 The following table will show you how much it costs to create a social media app of your choice:

 |Basic version (minimum feature set, 1 platform)||Full product (more features and design of a larger complexity, 1 platform)||Large app (complex app design, development, and support, 2+ platforms)|